filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 Parameter: verified reward history length: 60 days?

-TODO: Track total claimed reward, and burn unclaimed?

-TODO: Should we fiddle with the vesting date for claimed rewards?
-Backdate half way?

 ### Reward distribution
 The block reward at each epoch is divided into two shares:
 - Consensus reward, proportional to raw byte power; and
-- Verified deal subsidy, proportional to verified deal space.
+- Verified deal premium, proportional to verified deal space.

 A miner's chance of winning the election at each epoch is proportional to their share of the raw byte power (no quality-adjusted power) committed to the network and non-faulty.
 Winning the consensus reward remains a lottery, and is paid directly to the miner actor.

-The verified deal subsidy is paid to market actor, for subsequent distribution to providers.
+The verified deal premium is paid to market actor, for subsequent distribution to providers.
 This reward is not a lottery, and is claimable by providers whether or not they produce blockchain blocks.

 To the reward actor:
 - Add `ClaimVerifiedDealReward`, to be invoked by the market actor, which records the current total verified space for the next epoch, and remits the reward for the previous one.
-- Rework the `UpdateNetworkKPI` implementation to compute the share of the next epoch's reward to be reserved for verified deal subsidy.
+- Rework the `UpdateNetworkKPI` implementation to compute the share of the next epoch's reward to be reserved for verified deal premium.

 In cron at the end of each epoch, the market actor calls `ClaimVerifiedDealReward`.
 This serves two purposes.